RequestLab/XitiAnalyticsBundle/README.md

 [![Build Status](https://travis-ci.org/RequestLab/RequestLabXitiAnalyticsBundle.svg?branch=master)](http://travis-ci.org/RequestLab/RequestLabXitiAnalyticsBundle)

-The RequestLab Xiti Analytics Bnudle provides a way to use the AT Internet Analytics Data Query API as Symfony 2 Bundle.
+The RequestLab Xiti Analytics Bundle provides a way to use the AT Internet Analytics Data Query API as Symfony 2 Bundle.
 It's inspired by the Wid'op Google Analytics library

 ## Documentation